Essentials

 Streams to cloud IoT hubs

-flespi allows easily sending your data into the major cloud services::
+flespi allows easily send your data to the major cloud services::

 These platforms can accept the special data format implemented in flespi streams.
 So flespi user simply needs to configure the stream with the appropriate IoT hub credentials.